 Kevin: Let’s not focus on that, the important thing is that Dom gets his man, Brian gets the girl, and both Vin and Paul finally got a hit movie again after ditching the franchise back in George W. Bush’s first term.
 While everyone likely figured this would be a quick cash grab from a fading franchise, “Fast & Furious” went on to gross more than $140 million and showed that there was more gas left in the tank.
 But if they were going to take the franchise to the next level, the producers realized that they needed to smell what The Rock was cooking, which is why we got a boost of Dwayne Johnson in “Fast Five”:

-PS: As we learn in the next installment, Letty isn’t actually dead, making Dom’s uncanny ability to visualize events he didn’t witness seem less impressive.
+Post Script: As we learn in the next installment, Letty isn’t actually dead, making Dom’s uncanny ability to visualize events he didn’t witness seem less impressive.
 So who is in the coffin?: